ArcticL1/ArcticL1.github.io/_pages/content.md

   - image_path: /assets/images/🔥Gachiakuta rudo🔥.jpg
     alt: "placeholder image 1"
     title: "Placeholder 1"
-    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+    excerpt: "This is some sample content that goes here with **Markdown** formatting., This is some sample content that goes here with **Markdown** formatting.This is some sample content that goes here with **Markdown** formatting.This is some sample content that goes here with **Markdown** formatting.This is some sample content that goes here with **Markdown** formatting."

   - image_path: /assets/images/🔥Gachiakuta rudo🔥.jpg